tk-notes/lucas-meier-blog/content/posts/2021/07/quantum_computing_analogies/index.md

 about all of these possibilities.
 You just sample one of these possibilities uniformly.

-If a create a super position of my inputs, apply a function, and then measure, all I get is information about one application of the function.
+If I create a super position of my inputs, apply a function, and then measure, all I get is information about one application of the function.
 This is no better than the classical case.